-At IMPACT, our hosting partner immediately applies security updates as they are released by WordPress.
+Our clients have security updates applied immediately as they are released by WordPress.
 In most cases, websites are auto-updated on the same day of release.

-Our hosting partner also utilizes the intrusion prevention software Fail2Ban.
+We also like the intrusion prevention software Fail2Ban.
 If an access attempt fails three times, that IP address is banned for one hour.
 Multiple bans result in access restriction for one month.
 This includes attempts to access the administrative backend of a WordPress site.

-IMPACT creates backups daily and catalogs versions of a site for six months.
+We create daily backups and catalog site versions for six months.
 We also backup client websites to another storage location that is permanent and never deleted.

 WordPress is a wonderful tool, but it is no panacea.
 And it certainly is not a set-it-and-forget-it proposition.
 Ask your digital marketing provider or web host what steps they are taking to deal with these never-ending web vulnerabilities: if they can’t answer satisfactorily – or worse, if they can’t answer at all – find a new one right away.
 There are many, many of us good firms out there.